Q. Is it necessary to use both Katsudoo and Rikai with Starter (A1) and Elementary 1 and 2 (A2)?

 At intermediate level learners’ needs are considered more diverse, so in Intermediate 1 and 2 （B1） each part is divided by skill and can be studied independently.

 Q. Can Marugoto be used for one-to-one or small group classes?
-And can it be used for very large classes?

 A．Marugoto was designed with group activities in mind, so is more effective when there are a number of learners.
 However, supplementary materials, such as audio recordings and vocabulary lists are also available, so it can be used with one-to-one classes or for self study.